ey7/project1/planning.md

 - One sans-serif font across the whole site, with attractive Exo 2 modern font.
 - Muted white background with dark grey text for optimum readability.
 - Wide carousel slider with product images on home page.
-- Identical header/navbar and footer on all pages
+- Identical header/navbar and footer on all pages.